posted in Car Accidents on April 26, 2022

 Since Nevada is an at-fault state, the comparative negligence law means that as long as the victim was found to be less than 50% at fault, they can still be eligible for compensation for damages.

 It is important that if injured in a rear end collision in Nevada, the injured party should seek medical attention as soon as possible.
 There is a statute of limitations on filing a personal injury lawsuit of two years from the date of the injury.
 Therefore, keeping careful records of medical treatments, prescriptions, lost days of work, and the progress of recovery of injuries is essential.
 It is always best to talk to a lawyer about filing a personal injury lawsuit in Nevada after a rear end collision.

 Why Should I Contact a Lawyer When Involved in a Rear End Collision?

 Proving fault in a rear end collision can be complicated, especially when there are multiple causal factors, or more than two parties involved.
 But why risk penalties for an accident that is not your fault, or only partly your fault?
-This is where an experienced and aggressive legal team comes in.
+This is where an experienced accident lawyer and aggressive legal team comes in.
 Our expert team will pursue your case to ensure the best possible results.
 Contact us today to schedule your consultation.

 CALL US 24/7